waggle-sensor/summer2022/snead/Connection-Info/UnsolvedIssues.md

 	SIM reject info: 'available'
 ```

-We also tried the following, whic confirms that the modem would prefer a 5G network:
+We also tried the following, which confirms that the modem would prefer a 5G network:

 ```
 # qmicli --device=/dev/cdc-wdm0 -p --device-open-proxy --nas-get-system-selection-preference